itu-scs-lab/itu-scs-lab.github.io/_pages/about.md

 social: false
 ---

 Welcome to the **Safety-Critical Systems Laboratory (SCS Lab)** at Istanbul Technical University.

-SCS Lab is an advanced research group operating at the interdisciplinary intersection of Electrical & Electronics Engineering, Control Engineering, and Software Systems.
-Our laboratory conducts advanced studies on control theory and applications, risk management, and software quality assurance to address the rigorous demands of safety-critical environments.
+The **SCS Lab** is an advanced research, development, and training center dedicated to the theory, implementation, and verification of control engineering across all safety-critical applications.
+Operating at the intersection of Modern Control Theory, Dynamical Systems, Electrical & Electronics Engineering, and High-Integrity Software Architectures, our primary mission is to engineer deterministic, certifiable, and fault-tolerant solutions where system failure or performance degradation is not an option.

+Our research spectrum spans the full continuum of control systems engineering—including classical control, state-space methods, optimal and adaptive control, robust control, nonlinear dynamics, modern data-driven methodologies, predictive control frameworks, and state estimation/sensor fusion architectures.
+We complement theoretical control synthesis with system identification, active fault detection and isolation (FDI), risk/reliability management, and certifiable model-based development pipelines complying with international safety standards (such as DO-178C, ISO 26262, and IEC 61508).
+These capabilities serve a broad domain of critical engineering fields, including autonomous aerial/ground/marine vehicles, robotics and mechatronics, rail transit, automotive systems, defense platforms, energy networks, and process automation.

+Beyond academic research and high-impact R&D projects funded nationally and internationally, SCS Lab actively drives knowledge transfer to academia and industry.
+The laboratory develops and delivers comprehensive curricula across undergraduate, M.Sc., and Ph.D. levels, while also designing customized, high-level corporate training programs and technical workshops tailored to the specialized needs of industry partners and technology companies.

 <!-- 1.
 CORE RESEARCH FOCUS -->
 <h2 class="about-section-heading">Core Research Focus</h2>